GunnerGuyven/learning/Setup - Arch Linux on WSL v2.md

 This is an argument completion system that integrates well with nushell (below).
 Install from the AUR (using `paru` or using `git` from the aur repos).

+### Zoxide

+A terminal emulator within a terminal much like `tmux`.
+Get it from the official 'extras' repository.

 ### Nushell

 ```console